 - Taking a dip in hot springs

-Considering that Peru is a developing country with many rural destinations on my itinerary, I figured pulling a wheeled suitcase would not necessarily be most convenient if the roads are not smoothly paved.
+Since my trip to Peru included traveling to rural destinations beyond Lima and Cusco, I figured pulling a wheeled suitcase would not necessarily be most convenient if the roads were not smoothly paved.
 As I suspected, this was indeed the case.
-In retrospect, I think I could have managed pulling a carry-on wheeled suitcase.

 My Peru Packing List